Dryburgh Abbey: The final century

-The abbey lost the patronage of Robert Stewart, Duke of Albany on his death in 1420, and in 1455 with the forfeiture of the lands of the Black Douglases, they lost a major benefactor and protector in James Douglas, 9th Earl of Douglas.
-The election of Walter Dewer as abbot in 1461 was seemingly the last prelate to be elected by the canons, but it was under his abbacy that alienation of the monastery lands began.
-The rest of the 15th century was characterised by contests for the abbacy from either indigenous canons and from outside, expulsions, papal refusals or royal intervention.
+The abbey lost the patronage of Robert Stewart, Duke of Albany on his death in 1420.
+In 1455 with the forfeiture of the lands of the Black Douglases, they lost a major benefactor and protector in James Douglas, 9th Earl of Douglas.
+The election of Walter Dewer as abbot in 1461 was seemingly the last prelate to be elected by the canons,.It was under his abbacy that alienation of the monastery lands began.
+Throughout the later 15th century, the abbacy was repeatedly contested by local canons and external rivals, leading to expulsions, papal refusals, and occasional royal intervention.

 Commendators

-King James IV rewarded clerics who gave him good service by providing them with commendatorships.
+King James IV rewarded clerics who had served him well by providing them with commendatorships.
 The first commendator of Dryburgh Abbey was Andrew Forman, the Bishop of Moray in 1509.
-Forman’s primary role was in the service of James IV as a diplomat and was employed by the king extensively in Europe but accumulated much wealth from his religious and other appointments.
+Forman's primary role in James's service was as a diplomat, being employed extensively in Europe; he accumulated much wealth from his religious and other appointments.